How Much Memory Does AI Need? Unpacking Agent Memory Requirements

 31## process_with_limited_context(mock_llm, long_prompt)

-Real-time vs. Batch Processing
+Real-time vs. Batch Processing: Influencing Memory Access Needs

 The operational mode of an AI agent, whether real-time or batch processing, also affects memory requirements.
 Real-time applications, such as autonomous driving systems or high-frequency trading bots, demand rapid memory access and processing.
 This often necessitates specialized hardware and highly optimized memory structures for low latency.